StefanZander/lecture_notes/ewa/javascript/marp/js_functions.md

 ```

 - Function declaration are **hoisted** to the top of the context^1^
   - ie., the function name is known ahead of time
+- Hence, functions can be accessed before they are defined

 ::::